France: Early modern period (15th century–1789)

-From the 16th to the 19th century, France was responsible for 11% of the transatlantic slave trade, second only to Great Britain during the 18th century.
-While the state began condoning the practice with letters patent in the 1630s, Louis XIII only formalized this authorization more generally in 1642 in the last year of his reign.
-By the mid-18th century, Nantes had become the primary port involved.

-During Louis XIV's minority and the regency of Queen Anne and Cardinal Mazarin, a period of trouble known as the Fronde occurred in France.
-This rebellion was driven by the great feudal lords and sovereign courts as a reaction to the rise of royal absolute power in France.

-The monarchy reached its peak during the 17th century and the reign of Louis XIV (1643–1715).
-By turning powerful feudal lords into courtiers at the Palace of Versailles, his command of the military went unchallenged.
-Remembered for numerous wars, the so-called Sun King made France the leading European power.
-France became the most populous country in Europe and had tremendous influence over European politics, economy, and culture.
-French became the most-used language in diplomacy, science, literature and international affairs, and remained so until the 20th century.
-During his reign, France took colonial control of many overseas territories in the Americas, Africa and Asia.
-In 1685, Louis XIV revoked the Edict of Nantes, forcing thousands of Huguenots into exile and published the Code Noir providing the legal framework for slavery and expelling Jewish people from the French colonies.
+During Louis XIV's minority, trouble known as The Fronde occurred.
+This rebellion was driven by feudal lords and sovereign courts as a reaction to the royal absolute power.
+The monarchy reached its peak during the 17th century and reign of Louis XIV, during which France further increased its influence.
+By turning lords into courtiers at the Palace of Versailles, his command of the military went unchallenged.
+The "Sun King" made France the leading European power.
+France became the most populous European country and had tremendous influence over European politics, economy, and culture.
+French became the most-used language in diplomacy, science, and literature until the 20th century.
+France took control of territories in the Americas, Africa and Asia.
+In 1685, Louis XIV revoked the Edict of Nantes, forcing thousands of Huguenots into exile and published the Code Noir providing the legal framework for slavery and expelling Jews from French colonies.

-Under the wars of Louis XV (r.
-1715–1774), France lost New France and most of its Indian possessions after its defeat in the Seven Years' War (1756–1763).
-Its European territory kept growing, however, with notable acquisitions such as Lorraine (1766) and Corsica (1770).
-An unpopular king, Louis XV's weak rule, his ill-advised financial, political and military decisions – as well as the debauchery of his court– discredited the monarchy, which arguably paved the way for the French Revolution 15 years after his death.
+Under the wars of Louis XV, France lost New France and most Indian possessions after its defeat in the Seven Years' War (1756–1763).
+Its European territory kept growing, however, with acquisitions such as Lorraine and Corsica.
+Louis XV's weak rule, including the decadence of his court, discredited the monarchy, which in part paved the way for the French Revolution.

-Louis XVI (r.
-1774–1793), actively supported the Americans with money, fleets and armies, helping them win independence from Great Britain.
-France gained revenge but spent so heavily that the government verged on bankruptcy—a factor that contributed to the French Revolution.
-Some of the Enlightenment occurred in French intellectual circles, and major scientific breakthroughs and inventions, such as the discovery of oxygen (1778) and the first hot air balloon carrying passengers (1783), were achieved by French scientists.
-French explorers, such as Bougainville and Lapérouse, took part in the voyages of scientific exploration through maritime expeditions around the globe.
-The Enlightenment philosophy, in which reason is advocated as the primary source of legitimacy, undermined the power of and support for the monarchy and also was a factor in the French Revolution.
+Louis XVI supported America with money, fleets and armies, helping them win independence from Great Britain.
+France gained revenge but verged on bankruptcy—a factor that contributed to the Revolution.
+Some of the Enlightenment occurred in French intellectual circles, and scientific breakthroughs, such as the naming of oxygen and the first hot air balloon carrying passengers, were achieved by French scientists.
+French explorers took part in the voyages of scientific exploration through maritime expeditions.
+Enlightenment philosophy, in which reason is advocated as the primary source of legitimacy, undermined the power of and support for the monarchy and was a factor in the Revolution.